TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-06-how-to-develop-multiple-symfony-applications-fast-while-keeping-the-quality.md

 *Just kidding*, you know I'm too lazy for this

 All you need to do is to update projects' `composer.json`.
-For the rest, there is a tool I use to manage Symplify monorepo dependencies:
+For the rest, there is a tool I use to manage Symplify monorepo dependencies that does the dirty work for you:

 ```
 composer require symplify/monorepo-builder

+# make sure there is the same version for every package in every composer.json
 vendor/bin/monorepo-builder validate

+# merge "require", "require-dev", "autoload" and "autoload-dev" from projects to the root composer.json
 vendor/bin/monorepo-builder merge

+# to make sure we have installed projects' dependencies
+composer update
 ```

-It will do the dirty work for you:

-- make sure there is the same version for any package in every `composer.json`
-- generate `"require"`, `"require-dev"`, `"autoload"` and `"autoload-dev"` sections in root `composer.json` based on collected data in projects

 In the root `composer.json` you might want to add some coding standards and static analysis, that is not in projects.
 See the [`monorepo-builder.yml` config ](https://github.com/TomasVotruba/open-project/blob/master/monorepo-builder.yml) in my [open-project](https://github.com/TomasVotruba/open-project/) monorepo repository to get the idea how to configure it.